-When considering an outsourced software development partner, many companies’ first thoughts are of India or China.
+When considering a software development outsourcing partner, many companies’ first thoughts are of India or China.
 It’s true that outsourced IT and software development has played an important role in the economy of both countries, and both have a wealth of skills available for potential partners.
 However, many other countries in the region are starting to emerge as leaders in outsourced development, offering superior quality and cost benefits that are causing organizations to expand their partnership searches.

 Asian outsourcing heavyweights India and China have seen significant price increases and surges in employee turnover in recent years in first-tier cities such as Mumbai, Bengaluru, Shanghai and Beijing.
 In addition to these pressures, competition for quality engineers has increased in both countries, leaving companies scrambling to fill jobs with qualified developers.
 As India and China are rapidly changing, becoming both more highly skilled and more expensive, companies are looking for outsourcing benefits from other dependable, more economical partners in the Southeast Asia region—particularly Vietnam and the Philippines.